 - Unclean environment arising from accumulation of waste

 - stagnant pools in gardens of houses, on the streets and in surrounding areas of towns or villages due to improperly planned living quarters.

 - Poorly constructed dwellings, schools, offices etc

 - Existence of slums and lack of recreational facilities

-- Pollution of the environment by smoke and toxic fumes, chemicals and industrial waste
+- Pollution of the environment by toxic fumes, chemicals and industrial waste

 - Lack of or inadequate water supply